Anhad-Sodhi/1800_202330_30/README.md

-    /logo.png                    # The logo with the circle /logo2.png                   # The logo without the circle ├── pages                    # Folder for html pages /index.html                  # landing HTML file, this is what users see when they come to url /browsing.html               # browsing page
+    /logo.png                    # The logo with the circle /logo2.png                   # The logo without the circle ├── pages                    # Folder for html pages /browsing.html               # browsing page
     /home.html                   # the landing page after the user logs in /listing.html                # the listing information page when the user clicks on a listing